Without dedicating ourselves to discovering the voice of the soul, so many of us are lost in life.

 Here we can see that the fear “My partner is interested in another woman” is just a thought.
 The circumstance isn’t responsible for the pain, but the thoughts about it are.
 It isn’t reality, until it can be proven otherwise.
-After this realization, pain and fear naturally dissolves, leaving an experience of peace and wellbeing.
+After this realization, pain and fear naturally dissolves, leaving an experience of inner peace and wellbeing.

 But let’s take that one step further.
 What would happen if your partner really did sleep with another woman?
 You would do self-inquiry again:

 - “What am I feeling?”
 Answer: Sadness and pain.